uvasrg/EvadeML/README.md

 =============

 ------------
-An evolutionary framework for evading machine learning-based malware classifiers.
+An Evolutionary Framework for Evading Machine Learning-based Malware Classifiers
 ------------

 By Weilin Xu, Yanjun Qi and David Evans, University of Virginia.